InfoSova/InfoSovaWPPack/gitHubAssets/README-CONTENT.md

 **For advanced users**, people with HTML and CSS experience can embed custom HTML content on the page.
 They can embed external HTML content (so-called widgets) provided by external services (stock quotes, weather information, exchange rates...).<br/>
 > [!CAUTION]
 > When you turn on a checkbox **"Shrink web part?"** this web part modifies HTML on the page outside of the web part's context to deal with "margin collapse" and provide better look and feel.
-Use this option if you know what you are doing.

 ## Some of the use cases for this web part